+(PERMITTEE) 01.11.
+Short

+3/6/17 (DATE)

-(PERMITTEE) Philly Short (PRINTED NAME AND TITLE) 3/6/17 (DATE) This permit becomes effective when the Federal official, design nated to act for the Secretary of the Army, has signed below.
-(DISTRICT ENGINEER) DOUGLAS B. GUTTORMSEN, COLONEL BY: Mark D. Frazier, Chief, Regulatory Branch (DATE) in existence at the time the property is transferred, the terms and conditions of the property.
-To validate the transfer of this permit and the associated liabilities the transferee sign and date below.
-(TRANSFEREE) (DATE)
+This permit becomes effective when the Federal official, designated to act for the Secretary of the Army, has signed below.

+(DISTRICT ENGINEER) DOUGLAS B. GUTTORMSEN, COLONEL BY: Mark D. Frazier, Chief, Regulatory Branch (DATE)

+When the structures or work authorized by this permit are still in existence at the time the property is transferred, the terms and conditions of this permit will continue to be binding on the new owner(s) of the property.
+To validate the transfer of this permit and the associated liabilities associated with compliance with its terms and conditions, have the transferee sign and date below.

+(DATE)